SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

   - [Generic ABAP Types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbuilt_in_types_generic.htm)
   - [ABAP cheat sheet about dynamic programming](06_Dynamic_Programming.md) regarding field symbols and `ASSIGN` statements

+> **💡 Note**<br>
+> The `TYPE REF TO` addition types as a reference variable.
+A generic type cannot be specified after `REF TO`.
+A typing with `TYPE REF TO data` and `TYPE REF TO object` is considered as completely typing.

 The following code snippet demonstrates generic types with field symbols.
+For complete and generic typing of formal parameters, refer to the [ABAP Object Orientation](04_ABAP_Object_Orientation.md#complete-typing-of-formal-parameters) cheat sheet.

 ```abap
 FIELD-SYMBOLS: